Can we create the next Silicon Valley in Florida?

 Young people like cool big cities.
 This means we need our major cities to feel young and hip.
 Hard to do when Florida is full of gray hair and servicing the needs of the gray hair generation is our primary industry.

 Miami has that young, hip feel and is attracting billions of venture capital.
-In just the first quarter of 2022, venture capitalists invested $1.06 billion in 81 Miami-Ft.
-Lauderdale companies.
-Miami ranked 7th in the entire country for new venture capital investment.
+In just the first quarter of 2022, venture capitalists invested $1.06 billion in 81 Miami-Fort Lauderdale companies.
+Miami ranked seventh in the entire country for new venture capital investment.

 What else should we be doing?